gjr80/weewx-realtime_gauge-data/README.md

 A number of fields have additional pre-requisites:

 -   *CurrentSolarMax*.
 Requires the [pyephem](http://weewx.com/docs/setup.htm "pyephem installation") module be installed.
--   *forecast*.
-Requires one of the following:
+-   *forecast*:

-    -   the weeWX *forecast* extension be installed, or
+    -   If using the Zambretti forecast text then the weeWX *forecasting* extension must be installed.
-    -   a text file containing the final forecast text be accessible to the weeWX machine.
+    -   If a text file is to be used as the scroller text source then a suitable text file must be available on the weeWX machine.

 ## Installation ##